OnyxSteel/nimdustry/README.md

 2. `sudo apt install -y xorg-dev libgl1-mesa-dev` or equivalent packages
 3. `nimble debug`

 Builds are only tested on Linux.
-Windows is unlikely to work at this time.
+Building on Windows is not supported, although cross-compiling from Linux is possible.